We'd like to define a nicer interface for our program. And while we could manage something

 One thing we forgot about is that each input and output for

-ConvertSingle could also potentially use the standard input instead.
+ConvertSingle could also potentially use the standard input and output instead.

 Up until now we only offered one option: reading from or writing to a file